leo-holanda/changes-counter/README.md

-# changed-lines-count README
+# changed-lines-counter README

-This is the README for your extension "changed-lines-count".
+This is the README for your extension "changed-lines-counter".
 After writing up a brief description, we recommend including the following sections.

 ## Features